metanav/hovergames2_thermal_face_detection/README.md

-# Hovergames2 Thermal Face Detection
+# NXPHoverGames: Face Thermal Measurement
 This is a demo application using Tensorflow Lite to detect face and calculate temperature using a low resolution thermal camera

 ## Run application